hpe-dev-incubator/hpe-dev-portal/content/platform/swarm-learning/home.md

 ![HPE Swarm Learning architecture](/img/guid-899b556f-d33f-42d1-8d0d-37f191715709-high.jpg "HPE Swarm Learning architecture")

-With HPE Swarm Learning v2.0.0 release, user can now extend Swarm client to support other machine learning platforms as well.
+User can now extend Swarm client to support other machine learning platforms as well.
 Currently Swarm client supports machine learning platforms like PyTorch and Keras (based on Tensorflow 2 in backend).
 Please find the instructions to extend Swarm client [here](https://github.com/HewlettPackard/swarm-learning/blob/master/lib/src/README.md).

 We are happy to announce [Swarm 2.2.0 community release](https://github.com/HewlettPackard/swarm-learning/releases/tag/v2.2.0).
 In this release, we have delivered key enhancements on UI/UX, which includes experiment tracking for easier “birds-eye” visualization of past training rounds, parallel Swarm installation on multiple hosts, Podman support via SLM-UI etc., that will significantly enhance user experience.
 We have also added powerful features to Swarm manageability framework for better management of user ML workloads.